Here's the truth...

 Most dumpster companies provide you an included 5-7 day rental period, which will provide you a generously appropriate amount of time to accomplish your objectives.

-Prepare Space for Dumpster Delivery Don’t overlook the vital need of ensuring that you’ve an appropriate space at which a dumpster can be placed.
+Don't overlook the vital need of ensuring that you have an appropriate space at which a dumpster can be placed.

 Not only do you need to ensure that the designated space is sufficient enough for the size of the requested dumpster, but access to it is vital.

-In other words, you need to make sure that the location of the dumpster will allow efficient disposal of items that are being eliminated as part of the downsizing and elimination process in advance of your sale.
+In other words, you need to make sure that the location of the dumpster will allow efficient disposal of items that are being eliminated as part of the estate cleanout and elimination process in advance of your sale.

 A dumpster rental company will assist in ensuring that you have designated a suitable space for the equipment you intend to rent.

-A concierge assists in preparing for auctioning or otherwise selling probate property from the beginning of the process.
+A concierge, like Blue Moon Estate Sales assists in preparing for auctioning or otherwise selling probate property from the beginning of the process.
 This means that a concierge begins by assisting you in organizing personal property for sale.
+The concierge is likely to utilize the five-part strategy discussed previously in preparing personal property for a tag sale: keep, store, throw away, donate, sell.

 This concierge has a myriad of resources necessary to prepare for and then execute a profitable, successful sale.
 These resources include:

-In addition, a concierge performs his or her duties with discretion and dignity.
-A concierge understands that when all is said and done, the sale of an estate involves departing with property that can include cherished items that were part of a beloved family member’s (or other individual’s) life.
+In addition, a concierge performs his or her duties and dignity, helping prospective buyers find homes for sale without disclosing any information that the seller wishes to be kept private.
+A concierge understands that when all is said and done, the sale of an estate involves departing with property that can include cherished items that were part of a beloved family member's (or other individual's) life.

 You can easily find a service provider by visiting estatesale.com or estatesales.net.
 This website is valuable to help find local estate liquidators as well as promote your sale (detailed more later).